metio/pasejo/tests/cmd/help/pasejo-store.md

 Usage: pasejo store [OPTIONS] <COMMAND>

 Commands:
-  add          Adds a new store
-  remove       Remove an existing store set-default  Mark a store as default decrypt      Decrypt a store and print its content list         List all available stores help         Print this message or the help of the given subcommand(s)
+  add               Adds a new store remove            Remove an existing store set-default       Mark a store as default decrypt           Decrypt a store and print its content list              List all available stores set-synchronizer  Sets the synchronizer for a store help              Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Increase logging verbosity